akhasoft/Yakhont/README.md

 - video / audio recording (also via shaking device or making Z-gesture - for more info please refer to the logger mentioned above).
 - transparent gestures recognition / handling (i.e. can be used, say, with [RecyclerView](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView.html) - also, implemented in logger).
+- more about gestures: you can record and load your own ones (and provide your own handlers for them).
 - [reflection](https://akhasoft.github.io/yakhont/library/core/akha/yakhont/CoreReflection.html)
 with extended collections support, methods comparing and handling (say, find list of overridden methods), etc.